HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         SET Timezone=Asia/Kolkata
         ```

-**Post-installation**
+!!!note
     - Configuration files are located in `<working-directory>/<VOLUME_DIR>`.
     - Sample configurations available in `<working-directory>/samples/sample-configurations`.
     - For automation server integration, refer to the included sample pipeline.

 ### Installing using the Native JavaScript Package from MHS Portal